OVERPRINT WHITE TEXT

 LAY THE IDEAL FOUNDATIONS: PRESET PREFLIGHT CORRECTLY

 In order to even discover the error of "overprint white", Preflight has to be preset in a certain way (Preflight is a kind of warning system that shows you problems in Indesign).
 Standard settings are of no help here.
-When designing magazines for print, I always work with a specifically set Preflight profile that I created for this purpose.
+When creating magazine layout designs for print, I always work with a specifically set Preflight profile that I created for this purpose.
 One of the things I want to be made aware of, is "Overprints white or (paper) colour".
 Activating this, Preflight warns you with a red light if a white or paper coloured object is overprinted and thus made invisible in the printing process.
 Of course you must not forget to always run that specific Preflight profile in the background or checking the file in the end with it!

 Generating a new Preflight profile - activating "Overprints white or (paper) colour"